Ryanyzh/ID-Assignment01-1-/README.md

 # Ryan's Band Website - Imagine Dragons

+Imagine Dragons an aspiring and well-known band group with the members - Dan Reynolds, Daniel Platzman, Wayne Sermon and Ben Mckee.

-In this website, we introduced the band, Imagine Dragons.
-The purpose of this website allows the users to learn more about the band's history, undertsand more about the band members, admire the photos collated from the concerts, listen and watch the band music video, book concert tickets for their events and lastly provide feedback for the website.
+In this assignment, a website was created for the band, Imagine Dragons.
+In here, fans can understand the history by albums, listen and watch their music videos, book tickets for their concert events while admiring the bands photos all in one site.
+Presenting to you the site......

+I

 There is 5 pages altogether and more details is explained later.
 All pages contain a navigation bar with the 5 pages included.